-Before the era of LLMs, achieving a balance between comprehensive and scalable evaluation had posed a persistent challenge.
-On the one hand, commonly used subjective methods like expert-driven assessments integrate holistic reasoning and nuanced contextual understanding, making them the gold standard in comprehensiveness ~\citep{shi2024judging,human_like_summarization}.
-However, these approaches are expensive, challenging to scale, and susceptible to inconsistency.
-On the other hand, objective assessment methods like automatic metrics offer strong scalability and consistency.
-For example, tools such as BLEU~\citep{papineni2002bleu} or ROUGE~\citep{lin2004rouge} can quickly score machine-generated translations or summaries against reference texts without human intervention.
-Yet these metrics, which heavily rely on surface-level lexical overlaps, often fail to capture deeper nuances of meaning, coherence, or logical reasoning.
-As a result, they perform poorly when evaluating tasks like open-ended story generation or complex instructional texts~\citep{schluter-2017-limits}.
-With the rise of advanced LLM techniques, the ``LLM-as-a-Judge'' has emerged as a potential idea to combine the strengths of above two ways of evaluation.
-LLMs have been proven to merge the scalability of automatic methods with the nuanced, context-sensitive reasoning found in expert judgments~\cite{llm-as-a-judge-original,wang2023pandalm,judgelm,auto-j,data-juicer}.
-Moreover, LLMs might become flexible enough to handle multimodal inputs~cite{mllm-as-a-judge} under decent prompt learning or fine-tuning~\cite{khattak2023maple}, which is a unique advantage compared with traditional methods.
-These advantages suggest that the LLM-as-a-Judge approach could serve as a novel and broadly applicable paradigm for addressing complex and open-ended evaluation problems.
+Before the era of LLMs, finding a balance between comprehensive and scalable evaluation posed a persistent challenge.
+On the one hand, widely used subjective methods like expert-driven assessments~\cite {shi2024judging,human_like_summarization} integrate holistic reasoning and fine-grained contextual understanding, making them the gold standard in comprehensiveness.
+However, these approaches are costly, difficult to scale, and susceptible to inconsistency.
+On the other hand, objective assessment methods, such as automatic metrics, offer strong scalability and consistency.
+For example, tools such as BLEU~\cite{papineni2002bleu} or ROUGE~\cite{lin2004rouge} can rapidly evaluate machine-generated translations or summaries against reference texts without human intervention.
+However, these metrics, which heavily rely on surface-level lexical overlaps, often fail to capture deeper nuances, resulting in poor performance in tasks like story generation or instructional texts~\cite{schluter-2017-limits}.
+As a solution to this persistent dilemma, ``LLM-as-a-Judge'' has emerged as a promising idea to combine the strengths of the above two evaluation methods.
+Recent studies have shown that this idea can merge the scalability of automatic methods with the detailed, context-sensitive reasoning found in expert judgments~\cite{nips_llm_as_a_judge,wang2023pandalm,zhu2023judgelm,auto-j,data-juicer}.
+Moreover, LLMs may become sufficiently flexible to handle multimodal inputs~\cite{mllm-as-a-judge} under appropriate prompt learning or fine-tuning~\cite{khattak2023maple}.
+These advantages suggest that the LLM-as-a-Judge approach could \textbf{\textit{serve as a novel and broadly applicable paradigm}} for addressing complex and open-ended evaluation problems.